 The gameplay and rules of tennis and squash also differ.
 In squash, players must hit the ball against one of the walls, while in tennis, they have to hit it over the net and land it within their opponent's side of the court.
 Plus, in tennis, players can let the ball bounce once before returning it, but in squash, they must hit it on the fly without letting it touch the ground.
 A

-dditionally, squash can be played as a singles or doubles game, while tennis is mainly played in singles.
-Additonally, squash is known for its fast-paced nature with shorter rallies, while tennis can have longer and more strategic rallies.
+dditionally, both squash and tennis are played as singles or doubles.
+Additionally, squash is known for its fast nature with shorter rallies, while tennis can have longer and more strategic rallies.

 Scoring System